 Common pitfalls in IT asset discovery (and how to avoid them)

-Treating discovery as a one-time snapshot - Running occasional scans leads to outdated data and blind spots.
-Instead, adopt continuous or event-based discovery to keep your inventory current.
+- Treating discovery as a one-time snapshot – Running occasional scans quickly leads to outdated data and blind spots, so discovery should be established as a continuous operational process rather than a periodic task.

-- Poor integration with other systems - Discovery loses value if its data stays siloed.
-Integrate it with your ITAM, CMDB, and security tools so updates and relationships flow automatically.
+- Poor integration with other systems – Discovery loses much of its value when data remains siloed, making integrations with ITAM, CMDB, and security tools critical for maintaining consistency across systems.

 Automate IT asset discovery with InvGate Asset Management